Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Example of the high-quality graphics that a dedicated GPU can deliver – Fallout 4

-An integrated graphics card simply doesn’t stand a chance next to a dedicated one in terms of visual performance.
-Integrated GPUs do have their uses, and we will look at them soon, but, for now, it’s important to stress how much a dedicated GPU can improve your performance.
+An integrated graphics card simply doesn’t stand a chance next to a dedicated one in terms of graphical performance.
+Integrated GPUs do have their uses, and we will look at them soon, but, for now, it’s crucial to stress how much a dedicated GPU can improve your performance.

 Dedicated VRAM